This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 FAQs About Australian Shepherd And Lab Mix

-Are Australian shepherd Lab mix good dogs?
+Are Australian Shepherd Lab mix good dogs?

 Our Australian Shepherd Lab Mix

 If you’ve been following the dog for a while then you probably already know about Linus.
-He was my first puppy as a an adult and as you might have guessed he was an Aussie Lab mix!
+He was my first puppy as an adult and as you might have guessed he was an Aussie Lab mix!

-After everything we said about the Australian Shepherd Lab mix it’s time for me to say, every dog is different.
+After everything we said about the Australian Shepherd Lab mix it’s time for me to say, that every dog is different.
 Linus showed some of the above traits, but not all.